 [VddCore externally over-driven]

 When we overdrive the VddCore, we now only see the current consumption of the core.
 Of course, this is not optimal for longevity, but at room temperature, the silicon should hold up for our analysis.

-First off, I highly suggest working through all the Chipwhisperer DPA tutorials.
+Again, I highly suggest working through all the ChipWhisperer DPA tutorials.
 Be sure to spend time really understanding the examples, not just running through the paces.
-I found this video by Computerphile to be really good at explaining AES conceptually where most literature is a bit too cryptic.

 Secondly, take your time.
 The fundamentals really do matter.
 Here is a list of things you’ll need to do and consider when setting up your attack your target.